 High Pony With Pink Extensions

-Girls who are not afraid to stand out in the crowd can go for truly bright contrasts.
+Girls who are not afraid to stand out can go for truly bright contrasts.
 Hair extensions of vivid neon shades are a simple and, most importantly, damage-free way to make your natural mane hit people’s eyes from a mile away.

 Half Up Bun With Cascade Of Thin Braids